Lanrider1/CPTS440_AI_Project/README.md

 True
 Running the Code
-Run locally using .sh file (CPU or GPU if available) python3 train_sudoku.py \
+Run locally using (CPU or GPU if available) python3 train_sudoku.py \
   --csv sudoku.csv \
   --nrows 10000 \